dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 Confusingly, Kotlin has ``with`` function which does exactly the same thing except that it cannot be called on object itself.
 So to replace Groovy ``.with`` in Kotlin there is ``.run`` function.
 In addition, there is the ``.apply`` function in Kotlin which is like ``.run`` but returns target object.
-It can be useful when building trees of object to avoid ``it`` as the last expression in each closure.
+This is useful for building object trees and avoiding ``it`` as the last expression in each closure.

 Groovy:
 <groovy>